Calculated columns

 Calculated Columns are composed of a library of functions and operators used to build formulas and expressions in Syntho.
 When creating calculated columns in Syntho, you must follow specific syntax rules and best practices.
 Here are the fundamental syntax rules for Calculated Column expressions when creating calculated columns:

-• Column References: When referring to a column within the same table, you can just use the column name in square brackets: [ColumnName].
+When referring to a column within the same table, you can just use the column name in square brackets: [ColumnName].
+Only references to columns within the same tables are supported.

 If you would like to add a mocker to a calculated column formula, type "MOCK_" and you will see the names of mockers in the dropdown list.
 Either choose from the list or add the name of the mocker to the end of "MOCK_", with whitespaces replaced by underscores.
 Therefore, mockers like "First name female" and "Company Email" should be entered as "MOCK_FIRST_NAME_FEMALE" and "MOCK_COMPANY_EMAIL," respectively.
 A complete list of mockers can be found in the Mockers section.